HLBarker/MachineLearningPortfolio/PredictingStudentPerformance/README.md

 # Predicting student performance

 ### Background information
+Data mining and modeling are powerful tools that can be used to help improve student learning gains and success in the classroom.
+Traditionally, student data has been used in teaching-as-learning research to understand how different types of lessons, for instance, may affect student learning.
+Increasingly, these data are becoming more fine-tuned...

 ### Objective
 Using a student achievement dataset (Cortez and Silva 2008), accurately predict a student's final math score based on the student's characteristics (e.g., time spent studying, mother's education level, involvement in extra-curricular activities).